git-moss/DrivenByMoss-Documentation/Native Instruments/Native-Instruments-Kontrol1.md

 ## Preferences Dialog

-You can set several preferences in the Preferences dialog of the script, which are stored when you exit Bitwig.
+You can set several preferences in the Preferences dialog of the script, which are stored when you exit the DAW.